vedic-lang/vedic-lang.github.io/chapters-list.md

 ---
 ## 📚 Chapter List

-Here is a list of features in vedic script that we have implemented
+Here is a list of features in Vedic that we have implemented

 - [**मान** (variables)](./variables.md)
 - [**कारक** (operators)](./operators.md)